techops-data-platform/data-product-service-setup/README.md

 ## Prerequisites

-_**Note** : If you are a new team, please follow all the below steps to create a new GCP project and set up the prerequisites for data product creation.
-If your team has already used Data Product Service you only need to follow the steps 9 to 18._
+_**Note** : If you are a new team, please follow **all the below steps** to create a new GCP project and set up the prerequisites for data product creation.
+If your team has already used Data Product Service, you only need to follow the **steps 9 to 18**._

 1. Refer [here](GCP%20Project%20setup.md) to create new GCP projects or map any existing GCP projects for maintaining the data products.

-2. Enable audit logs for Admin Read, Admin Write, Data Read, Data Write in default audit configuration, so that it will be enabled for all services
+2. Enable audit logs with Admin Read, Admin Write, Data Read, Data Write in default audit configuration, so that it will be enabled for all services

    ![Enable audit logs ](./imgaes/enable-audit-logs.png "enable audit logs")

-3. Create default network using the command  `gcloud compute networks create default`
+3. Create default network using the command  `gcloud compute networks create default` in gcloud console

-4. Enable the following APIs in the GCP project
+4. Enable the following APIs in your GCP project by visting corresponding pages
    - Composer API
    - Bigquery API
    - Secret Manager API
    - Cloud run API ( For Events Only )
+   - Dataplex API ( For discoverability )

-5. Create google groups for the team, to get access from other teams.
+5. Create google groups for the team, to collaborate and communicate with platform or other teams.
 Refer [here](https://docs.google.com/document/d/1gUEEfJv3Cf3Fm2PI5KehHqz38Yorcwm_vSWnPRl-tPA/edit#heading=h.x0da5xjqjxvx)

-6. Add Essential Contacts in the GCP project, add their TL as owners (Task for Data Platforms)
+6. **[Task for Data Platform]** Add Essential Contacts for the GCP project, add their TL as owners

-7. Update the project details in the [Data Platform Master Metadata sheet](https://docs.google.com/spreadsheets/d/1PGATOdSCyNMEZ5maDSKLptEIXpWIxJcTdIIFcktlrTU/edit#gid=1645119921) (Task for Data Platforms)
+7. **[Task for Data Platform]** Update the project details in the [Data Platform Master Metadata sheet](https://docs.google.com/spreadsheets/d/1PGATOdSCyNMEZ5maDSKLptEIXpWIxJcTdIIFcktlrTU/edit#gid=1645119921)

-8. Add the project into the existing SCC Findings filter for dev, preprod and prod and update the URL in Data Platform - Master Metadata Manager (Task for Data Platforms)
+8. **[Task for Data Platform]** Add the project into the existing SCC Findings filter for dev, preprod and prod and update the URL in [Data Platform Master Metadata sheet](https://docs.google.com/spreadsheets/d/1PGATOdSCyNMEZ5maDSKLptEIXpWIxJcTdIIFcktlrTU/edit#gid=1645119921)

 9. Create custom role [Data Pipeline Runtime](./roles/data_pipeline_runtime.yaml)